chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: the robot is still turning to wrong direction when moving, remember:
+# frage the robot is still turning to wrong direction when moving, remember:

 The robot should generally turn LEFT when facing an obstacle or wall (not right).